ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 We hope these results have been informative and have highlighted opportunities for improvements in your own systems needing to perform large inserts or data imports.

+Feel free to leave any feedback or suggest improvements or other environments to run these benchmarks on in the comments.